YousefGh/software_bug_prediction/README.md

 # Software Bug Prediction
+_Note: Download the ML_porject.html file and open it with the brower for smoother and easier project browsing.
+And for better visuals_
 ### Dataset:
 The dataset is collected at the University of Geneva in Switzerland related to the bug prediction dataset.
 It contains data about the following software systems:
     - Eclipse JDT Core